 HOW YOU CAN HELP and GET HELP: Click here for info about all the ways you can help our response, including monetary donations.

 Thousands of our neighbors are food insecure, and due to the COVID-19 pandemic and extended school and business shutdowns, the need is overwhelming and increasing to levels we have rarely seen before.
-Hundreds of thousands of Louisianans have filed unemployment claims in recent weeks, and many of them are seeking emergency food assistance, often for the first time.
+Hundreds of thousands of Louisianans have filed unemployment claims since March, and many of them are seeking emergency food assistance for the first time.

 Second Harvest’s Response

-- We have increased food distribution by more than 1,000,000 pounds per month.
-We have distributed 30% more food compared to the same period last year, and, in some of the hardest hit areas, more than doubled the amount of food provided to people in need.
+- We have distributed 50% more food compared to the same period last year, and, in some of the hardest hit areas, more than doubled the amount of food provided to people in need.

 - We are continuing to distribute food through our network of hundreds of local food pantries, soup kitchens, shelters, churches, and other nonprofits across our 23-parish service area, many of whom have seen a surge in need from regular clients, as well as those seeking help for the first time.

-- We have ramped up meal production in our Community Kitchen by moving to 24-hour operations and increasing the number of prepared meals from 1,000 per day to 10,000 per day.
+- We have ramped up meal production in our Community Kitchen by adding shifts and increasing the number of prepared meals from 1,000 per day to 10,000 per day.
 Hot and frozen meals are delivered daily to seniors and children.

-- We are working with partners to set up drive-through emergency food distributions in high-need areas and to serve people impacted by the pandemic such as service industry and gig workers.
+- We have worked with partners to set up drive-through emergency food distributions in high-need areas and to serve people impacted by the pandemic such as service industry and gig workers.

-- Thanks to the National Guard and other partners, Second Harvest has tripled the number of volunteer hours, despite the wide scale cancellation of school and corporate volunteer groups.
+- With the help of National Guard and other partners, Second Harvest has tripled the number of volunteer hours, despite the cancellations by some school and corporate volunteer groups.